ENGLISH CURRICULUM STATEMENT

 DAILY SUPPORTED READING

 In Year 1 we use the Daily Supported Reading Programme alongside phonics for teaching reading.
 The Daily Supported Reading method has a proven track record of raising reading attainment in KS1.
-Children read in ability groups daily with an adult following a set script.
+Children read in ability groups daily with an adult following a set script using phonetically decodable reading books matched to their developing phonic knowledge.
 This instils good reading routines and practice from a young age and helps all children increase their enjoyment and maximize their progress in reading.

 WHOLE CLASS READING